-As part of the Homeless Initiative strategies, the Board awarded design-build contracts for the construction of three Restorative Care Village project sites at LAC+USC Medical Center in Los Angeles, Rancho Los Amigos National Rehabilitation Center in Downey, and Olive View Medical Center in Sylmar.
-Each site includes a Recuperative Care Center (RCC) and Residential Treatment Programs (RTP) facility.
+As part of the Homeless Initiative strategies, the Board awaited design-build contracts for the construction of three Restorative Care Village project sites at LAC+USC Medical Center in Los Angeles, Rancho Los Amigos National Rehabilitation Center in Downey, and Olive View Medical Center in Sylmar.
+Each site Includes a Recuperative Care Center (RCC) and Residential Treatment Programs (RTP) facility.
 The collective RCCs and RTPs will create 418 beds of transitional housing to assist patients with medical, mental health, and substance dependency conditions.
-Public Works, in collaboration with our Health Agency partners, is underway with development of all three campuses to ensure their opening by end of 2021.
+Public Works, working in collaboration with our Health Agency partners, has begun construction at all three campuses to ensure their opening by end of 2021.
+In addition, renovation of the Martin Luther King, Jr. Behavioral Health Center is underway and upon completion will house 16 RTP beds.

-Relative to the Los Angeles County Shelter Crisis Declaration, Public Works in association with the Board of Supervisors and CEO is also embarking on fast tract projects to create new homeless shelters throughout the County.
-One current example is the 2817 South Hope Street Interim Housing Project, which in association between the County and City, will provide 100 new beds in the community.
+Relative to the Los Angeles County Shelter Crisis Declaration, Public Works in association with the Board of Supervisors and CEO is also embarking on fast tracking projects to create new homeless shelters and safe parking sites throughout the County.
+Projects completed include the South Hope Street Interim Housing Project that in association between the County and City provides 100 new beds, two interim housing projects in South Los Angeles that provides 20 RV trailers that can house up to 80 residents, and the San Pedro Interim Housing projects that provides 40 new beds.
+Additional interim projects in progress can provide up to 800 additional new beds and safe parking for up to 100 vehicles and RVs.